British-US free trade deal in jeopardy: report | The China Post

 The newspaper said the threat has been communicated to the UK government “at multiple levels.”

-Britain’s former international trade secretary Liam Fox was reminded just last month that the trade deal was conditional on the withdrawal of the digital tax, the paper added.
+Liam Fox, Britain’s former international trade secretary, was reminded just last month that the trade deal was conditional on the withdrawal of the digital tax, the paper added.

 A wide-reaching trade deal with the world’s largest economy is a key plank of Prime Minister Boris Johnson’s post-Brexit vision for Britain.